NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

         ...
     ] // Optional: Objects array containing a stream and an optional DRM.
     staticThumbnailsImage: 'URL of the image containing the preview thumbnails', // Optional
-    staticThumbnailsVTT: string, // URI of the VTT file containing thumbnails timing and location info (Optional when using static thumbs)
+    staticThumbnailsVTT: string, // URI of the VTT file containing thumbnails timing and location info (Optional when using static thumbs).
     startingBufferLength: number, // Optional, determines the buffer that the video should have before start.
     startFullscreen: true, // Optional
     subtitle: 'Subtitle of the video', // Optional
     timeUI: boolean, // Optional, determines if the time will be hidden in the UI.
-    title: 'Name of the Video', // Optional
+    title: 'Name of the video', // Optional
-    type_360: '360 visualisation type' // Optional, 'equirectangular', 'cubemap' or 'topdown'
+    type_360: '360 visualisation type' // Optional, 'equirectangular', 'cubemap' or 'topdown'.
     useDynamicThumbnails: true, // Optional
     useiOSFullScreen: boolean, // Optional
     vast: 'URL with a VAST/VPAID advertisement', // Optional
     watermark: {
-        url: 'URL of the image of the water mark', // Optional
+        url: 'URL of the image of the watermark', // Optional
         position: { top: 'size px', left: 'size px'},
         size: { height:'size px', width: 'size px'}
     },